The Bankrate promise

 Normally, if another driver causes an accident, their property damage liability (PDL) — which Florida law requires for all drivers — will help cover the cost of repairing or replacing your vehicle.
 But if the other driver isn’t found, there are some other coverage options.

-- Personal injury protection (PIP): This is another type of coverage that Florida law requires for all drivers.
+- Personal injury protection (PIP): Like property damage, this is another type of coverage that Florida law requires for all drivers.
 In Florida, PIP provides $10,000 of medical coverage to help pay for any medical bills incurred no matter who is at fault in the accident, including hit-and-runs.

-Unfortunately, drivers in the Sunshine State already pay more than the national average for car insurance, so purchasing additional insurance to cover a hit and run may not be an appealing option.
-Still, it’s worth checking out these cheap car insurance companies in Florida to make sure you’re protected.
+Because drivers in the Sunshine State already pay more than the national average cost of car insurance, purchasing additional insurance to cover a hit-and-run may not be the most appealing option.
+Still, it’s worth checking out different cheap car insurance companies in Florida to make sure you’re financially protected.

 Frequently asked questions